 It’s no surprise that mold can start to develop here.
 Water condenses across the coil as it absorbs heat from the air.
 Most of the water drips off into a pan below, but in humid weather too much can accumulate and make it easy for mold to grow.
 Not only does this create an unpleasant smell and release spores into the air, but it also makes it harder for the AC to work efficiently.

-How the UV Lights Figure Into This
+How the UV Lights Figure Into The Prevention of Illnesses

 So if you are encountering trouble with a moldy air conditioning and “dirty sock syndrome,” call up indoor air quality and HVAC specialists to have UV lights installed.
 Our experts know that it is better to be safe than sorry when serving our loyal customers of northern Virginia.